-- 3.1 As a district we will aim to host the following number of events from each of the category's summarised earlier in the strategy.
-The following targets are for the next 5 years and include any current events: - Headline At least 1 - Feature 5-10 - Town & City 5-10 - 3.2 Work collaboratively with partners via Visit Chichester to determine future events, working closely with Visit Chichester to identify opportunities to develop new events to extend the tourism season. - 3.3 Work with Visit Chichester to create a non-public facing events calendar that all partners can contribute to, to assist in identifying gaps and avoid potential date clashes. - 3.4 Work with Visit Chichester to create a public facing 'go to' events calendar for the district.
+- 3.1 As a district we will aim to host the following number of events from each of the category's summarised earlier in the strategy, the following are the targets for the next 5 years: - Headline At least 1 - Feature 5-10 - Town & City 5-10 - 3.2 Work collaboratively with partners via Visit Chichester to determine future events, working closely with Visit Chichester to identify opportunities to develop new events to extend the tourism season. - 3.3 Work with Visit Chichester to create a non-public facing events calendar that all partners can contribute to, to assist in identifying gaps and avoid potential date clashes. - 3.4 Work with Visit Chichester to create a public facing 'go to' events calendar for the district.